Programs, Events and Online Registration

 A schedule of times, dates and fees are located in the current Parks and Recreation Program Guide:

-- Parent and Child 2 - Students will improve the skills learned in Parent and Child Aquatics Level 1 and be taught more advanced skills.
-They will continue to develop their water safety knowledge.
+PARENT & CHILD: Children aged 6 months to 3 years will be familiarized with the water and taught swimming readiness skills.
+Instructors will provide safety information for parents and teach techniques parents can use to orient their children to the water.
 Children who are not potty trained will be required to wear a swim diaper under their suit.
 All participants need to be accompanied by an adult in swimming attire in the pool.

-- Young Swimmers Conditioning - This is class is for students looking for an alternative to traditional swim lessons.
+SWIM CONDITIONING: This is class is for students looking for an alternative to traditional swim lessons.
 Each lesson begins with a warm swim and is followed with drills for skill improvement.
 The class offers a swim workout while working on strokes.
-Swimmers must be able to swim 25 yd freestyle and 25 yd backstroke.
+Swimmers must be able to swim a 25 yd freestyle and a 25 yd backstroke.

 Individual Swim Lessons